ibm-ecosystem-engineering/QueryCraft/readme.md

-# QueryCraft-The-SuperKnowa-SQL-Sculptor
+# SuperKnowa QueryCraft

-Welcome to the `QueryCraft-The-SuperKnowa-SQL-Sculptor` repository, your comprehensive solution for fine-tuning Large Language Models (LLMs) for the task of generating SQL queries from natural language.
-This module is designed to streamline the process of adapting LLMs for Text to SQL tasks, providing a robust framework and pipeline that accelerates the initiation and fine-tuning process.
+Welcome to the `QueryCraft-The-SuperKnowa` repository, your comprehensive solution for fine-tuning Large Language Models (LLMs) for the task of generating SQL queries from natural language.
+This module is designed to streamline the process of adapting LLMs for Text2SQL tasks, providing a robust framework and pipeline that accelerates the initiation and fine-tuning process.
 Whether you're a developer or a user keen on harnessing the power of LLMs for database querying, `SuperKnowa SQL Sculptor` offers the tools and infrastructure to make your journey smoother and more efficient.

 ## Features